diewaldnicole/dsia_big_data/index.md

 6. the dataframe is returned to the main function and there concatenated to the dataframe containing all the values (attaching two more days of data in each loop)
 7. At the end, missing timestamps are filled with NaN values and the timezone is changed to local time for the overall dataframe.

-As an improvement, a performance comparison is made by replacing the use of the **pandas "at"** function.
+As an **improvement strategy**, a performance comparison is made by replacing the use of the **pandas "at"** function.
 Instead, the data is being **parsed in a dictionary** and transformed to a dataframe in the end.
-For the experiment, a locally saved JSON file is read in which is equal to the data requested via the API.
+For the experiment, a locally saved JSON file with only two days of data is read in.
+The data is equal to the data requested via the API.
+The test file can be found in the Git repository for reproducability.

 ```python